Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 Common Symptoms of Buckwheat Allergy

 Reactions to buckwheat can vary considerably from person to person.
+Some individuals may experience mild symptoms, while others may develop more significant responses.
 Symptoms may include:

 • Skin reactions — hives (urticaria), itching, redness, or eczema flare-ups